winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 ### Pull request comments

-As soon as a pull request is created, Wing Preview will post a comment into the pull request which will include the following information:
+As soon as a pull request is created, Wing Cloud will post a comment into the pull request which will include the following information:

 * P1: Build status
 * P1: Test status and a way to view detailed test results.
-* P1: Link to the Wing Preview page of this environment, which is where the Wing Console UI will show for this environment.
-This is a link looks like this: https://wing.cloud/:team/:app/:branch and can only be accessed by authenticated Wing Preview users.
+* P1: Link to the Wing Cloud page of this environment, which is where the Wing Console UI will show for this environment.
+This is a link looks like this: https://wing.cloud/:team/:app/:branch and can only be accessed by authenticated Wing Cloud users.
 * P1: Once deployed is complete, links to all exposed endpoints of this app such as websites and REST APIs.
-These endpoints provide *direct access* to the application and **don't go through additional Wing Preview authentication** (see [Application Endpoints](#application-endpoints) below).
+These endpoints provide *direct access* to the application and **don't go through additional Wing Cloud authentication** (see [Application Endpoints](#application-endpoints) below).

 ### Preview environment page

-For each app in the Wing Preview web app, users should be able to view a list of all active preview environments in the Wing Preview website, and for each environment, they will be able to operate on it through a Wing Console experience (see [Operate](#operate)).
+For each app in the Wing Cloud web app, users should be able to view a list of all active preview environments in the Wing Cloud website, and for each environment, they will be able to operate on it through a Wing Console experience (see [Operate](#operate)).

 ## Deploy flow

-In v1.0 of Wing Preview, every Wing app will have a single production environment associated with its main branch.
+In v1.0 of Wing Cloud, every Wing app will have a single production environment associated with its main branch.

-The free tier of Wing Preview, which is the only tier we are launching for the MVP, leverages the same approach we use for preview environments (simulator instance deployed to a fly.io machine, AKA Wing Cloudlet).
+The free tier of Wing Cloud, which is the only tier we are launching for the MVP, leverages the same approach we use for preview environments (simulator instance deployed to a fly.io machine, AKA Wing Cloudlet).

-When a commit is pushed to the main branch, Wing Preview will automatically build and deploy a new instance of the application to the production environment.
+When a commit is pushed to the main branch, Wing Cloud will automatically build and deploy a new instance of the application to the production environment.

-The build, test and deployment status will be displayed and updated live in the environment page in the Wing Preview web app.
+The build, test and deployment status will be displayed and updated live in the environment page in the Wing Cloud web app.

 ## Operate flow

-Each environment (both production and preview) will have a page in the Wing Preview web app (e.g. https://wing.cloud/monadahq/hello/main).
+Each environment (both production and preview) will have a page in the Wing Cloud web app (e.g. https://wing.cloud/monadahq/hello/main).
 This page will include both the deployment status and console interaction for this environment:

 * **GitHub repository link** and the repository's description from GitHub
 * **Build and deployment logs**: a **streaming log** of the build.